-Anguilla may be a tiny island, but it sure does pack a punch.
-Being right on the ocean, you can bet every establishment serves seafood.
-Still, the island has a way of surprising you with other cuisines such as Moroccan, French, Mexican, and Italian.
-If you are not here for the food, then the views will take your breath away.
-These five restaurants are absolute gems in idyllic Anguilla.
+Anguilla may be a tiny and secluded island, but it sure does pack a punch of cultural experiences.
+Like many Caribbean island nations, you can bet every establishment serves up their own seafood specialties.
+Still, the restaurants in Anguilla have a funny way of surprising you by incorporating other gastronomic influences such as Moroccan, French, Mexican and Italian.
+If you’re not here for the food, then the views will equally take your breath away.
+These five restaurants in Anguilla are absolute gems in the idyllic Caribbean nation.

-Malliouhana, serene, and tranquil property is an excellent show of Caribbean elegance.
-Management closed down in 2012 for renovation, and what transpired was totally worth the two-year wait.
-Historic photos, antique-style fixtures, and laid back pastels are some of the signatures of Malliouhana today.
+The serene and tranquil Malliouhana Resort is an excellent show of Caribbean elegance.
+Management closed down in 2012 for renovation – and what transpired was totally worth the two-year wait.
+Historic photos, antique-style fixtures and laid-back pastels are some of the signatures of luxury property today.
 The main lobby is spacious with high ceilings and bright colors that transport you to another world.
-The view from the resort’s lounge areas is breathtaking.
+The view from the resort’s lounge areas is just as breathtaking.
 Cafe Celeste’s menu is a unique blend of French and Caribbean cuisine.
-Its ambiance is even more breathtaking if you can believe this.
+On top of that, the restaurant’s ambiance never fails to impress first-time guests.
 Perched on a cliff overlooking the Meads Bay, Café Celeste’s dark wood floors and ceilings contrast with the white wooden chairs and pillows.
 Drinks?
-Head on to Bar Soleil for inspired tropical blends.
+Head on to Bar Soleil for a selection of tropical blends.